AngelAlvarado/dockerizing-streamsets-tutorials/readme.md

 ##Instructions:

 Once this repo has been cloned, open your command line and initialize the docker containers using: `$ docker-compose up`.
-This can take a while, be aware Minecraft Spigot server can take a while to setup.
+This can take a while, be aware Minecraft Spigot server can take a while.

-Once the containers are up and running following these steps:
+Once the containers are up and running follow these steps:

 **- Import the Kakfa producer [pipeline](minecraft-kafka-producer.json) into SDC by going to http://localhost:18630**